video-dev/hls.js/docs/API.md

 (default: `1` min: `1` max: `2`)

 When set to a value greater than `1`, the latency-controller will adjust `video.playbackRate` up to `maxLiveSyncPlaybackRate` to catch up to target latency in a live stream. `hls.targetLatency` is based on `liveSyncDuration|Count` or manifest PART-|HOLD-BACK.

-Defaults to `1`, which disables playback rate adjustment.
+The default value is `1`, which disables playback rate adjustment.
 Set `maxLiveSyncPlaybackRate` to a value greater than `1` to enable playback rate adjustment at the live edge.

 ### `liveDurationInfinity`